Frank Mollica

 PDF

-(2024).
-Even Laypeople Use Legalese.
-Proceedings of the 46th Annual Conference of the Cognitive Science Society.
+(2025).
+Usage frequency predicts lexicalization across languages.
+Proceedings of the 47th Annual Conference of the Cognitive Science Society.

 PDF